m-svo/reminder/README.md

 If there are tasks for today, email is generated and sent.
 Regardless of the above, log is written to `/var/log/python_reminder/log` every time `reminder.py` has executed successfully.

+### tasks
+`tasks.py` is a tool, for now it can only print onetime, monthly, yearly reminders to screen.
+To see usage, run `./tasks.py`

 # prerequisites
 - Python 3
 - being okay with some email account login and password being stored in plaintext in $HOME